mhannon58/326_Web_Programming_Project_Public_Upload/README.md

 ### Data

--**User Data** - The app will need to store user login information (email addresses, passwords, etc).
+- **User Data** - The app will need to store user login information (email addresses, passwords, etc).

--**Tasks** - A task is a post made by a user with a description about anything they want completed and when they want it done by.
+- **Tasks** - A task is a post made by a user with a description about anything they want completed and when they want it done by.
 It will have an associated token amount that they will pay to whoever accepts and completes the task.
 The app will need to store task descriptions, deadlines, the profile of the associated requester and the number of tokens offered.

--**Label** - Labels/Tags are categories that tasks come under.
+- **Label** - Labels/Tags are categories that tasks come under.
 They can be attached to tasks and will allow users to filter tasks that are associated with the given label.

--**Tokens** - Tokens are the transaction currency used on this app.
+- **Tokens** - Tokens are the transaction currency used on this app.
 Each task will have a token amount that will be paid for completing that task.
 Tokens can affect your status as a requester and acceptor.
 The app will need to store token transaction history (number of tokens paid or received by the user for all their tasks).

--**Reviews** - Users can give reviews for tasks they worked on and their compensation, as well as how well an acceptor performed a task.
+- **Reviews** - Users can give reviews for tasks they worked on and their compensation, as well as how well an acceptor performed a task.
 This can affect the status of requesters and acceptors.

 **Search history** - The web app can maintain a limited history of tasks that a user viewed.

 ### Functionality

--**Visiting and customizing profiles/pages** - Users will be able to visit other users’ profiles by clicking on their profile pictures.
+- **Visiting and customizing profiles/pages** - Users will be able to visit other users’ profiles by clicking on their profile pictures.
 There will also be a profile icon in the corner of the page for users to modify profile attributes and website settings.
 Information about the user including token transaction history, task acceptance history, and reputation in the form of tokens from completing requests will be displayed.
 Here, users can also view their search history.

--**Creating a post** - Users will be able to create posts on the home page.
+- **Creating a post** - Users will be able to create posts on the home page.

--**Accept offers/exchange tokens** - Users will be able to accept tasks and receive tokens for their completion.
+- **Accept offers/exchange tokens** - Users will be able to accept tasks and receive tokens for their completion.
 Users that put up the listing will pay the users that accept that listing.

--**Browsing feature** - Users will be able to browse available posts in their home feed and also use the search bar to specify available listings.
+- **Browsing feature** - Users will be able to browse available posts in their home feed and also use the search bar to specify available listings.
 Filters will be available based on poster labels.
 By default, a list of jobs will be displayed on the homepage.

--**Geolocation** - Another method for users to browse posts or local requests (undecided).
+- **Geolocation** - Another method for users to browse posts or local requests (undecided).

--**User authentication** - Users will use their school email to authenticate their status as a UMass student, thus ensuring a community of students on the website (undecided).
+- **User authentication** - Users will use their school email to authenticate their status as a UMass student, thus ensuring a community of students on the website (undecided).

--**Reviewing profiles/commenting** - Users can leave comments that factor into an individual’s reputation.
+- **Reviewing profiles/commenting** - Users can leave comments that factor into an individual’s reputation.

 ### License